Best Day Trips From Lake Bled Slovenia

 Another option for a day trip from Lake Bled is to drive the Vršič Pass, Slovenia’s highest mountain pass.
 The start of the pass closest to Lake Bled is in the town of Kranjska Gora, just over a 30-minute drive away.

 Vršič Pass is a windy and scenic drive through Triglav National Park, Slovenia’s only national park.
-The park is approximately 340 square miles (880 square km) and makes up about 3% of the entire country!
+The park is approximately 340 square miles (880 square km), making up about 3% of the country!

 It’s important to note that the pass is closed during the winter months due to heavy snowfall.
 The road is only open for about an average of 7 months a year, so if traveling around winter, be sure to check if the road is open before making this day trip from Lake Bled.

 The Vršič Pass winds through the heart of the Julian Alps, and yes, this road really winds!
 With 50 hairpin turns, this drive is not for the faint of heart.
 The road is narrow, with two-way traffic ranging from motorcycles to motorhomes.

 Cows, sheep, and other mountain animals have been known to stroll into the road, so the driver must be extra alert!
 Each turn is labeled with a number (1-50) and the elevation.
 Give yourself plenty of time to make stops along the route to take in the jaw-dropping beauty of Triglav National Park.